 The City of London brings together the Bank of England, the London Stock Exchange (LSE) and the headquarters of historic investment banks within a square mile perimeter.
 Canary Wharf, an ultra-modern district built in the Docklands, hosts the HSBC, Citigroup and JPMorgan towers.
 These two financial centres welcome thousands of executives and investment bankers from around the world daily for M&A operations, capital raises and strategic advisory.

-For medium-haul flights from the Mediterranean, Eastern Europe or Scandinavia (2h00 to 3h30), super-midsize jets such as the Citation XLS+ (8 passengers) or the Hawker 900XP (9 passengers) guarantee stand-up cabins, extended baggage space and range adapted to expanded European distances.
-These aircraft notably enable direct rotations Moscow-London, Athens-London or Stockholm-London without technical stops.
+From the Mediterranean, Eastern Europe or Scandinavia (2h00 to 3h30), a Super Midsize such as the Citation XLS+ (8 passengers) or Hawker 900XP (9 passengers) provides a stand-up cabin, greater baggage capacity and the range needed for the route.
+Direct Athens-London or Stockholm-London rotations are possible without a fuel stop.

 Why choose Arteau Aviation?